Veerhooda/AURA_ONE/mobile/README.md

 # AURA ONE Mobile App 📱

-The primary interface for Patients and Doctors in the AURA ONE ecosystem.
+The primary interface for Patients, Doctors, and Family Members in the AURA ONE ecosystem.
 Built with Flutter.

 ## 🌟 Features